argoproj-labs/hera/docs/examples/workflow_with_custom_image.md

-# Workflow with custom image
+# Workflow With Custom Image

 This example showcases how to run a container, rather than a Python, function, as the payload of a task in Hera